pdeschen/wuff-wiki/Prepare-Equinox-app-for-multiproject-build.md

+Provided that we already [configured Equinox products](Configure-Equinox-products), we can now prepare Equinox app for multiproject build.

 1. Create "build.gradle" in "tutorials" folder (parent of "MyRcpApp" folder)

 2. Move "buildscript" and "repositories" from "tutorials/MyRcpApp/build.gradle" to "tutorials/build.gradle", so that two scripts look like this: